vggls/language_models/README.md

   c)Classification layer: The job of a classification layer is to get as input the LSTM's vectorized view of the next word (the view is as large as we want, most specifically of size H) and map/assign it (with a probability) to a particular vocabulary word.
 Based on this, it is straightforward to say that an H-dim input results in a |V|-dim output and a (L,H) input to a (L,|V|) output.
    -->

-- In order to train this kind of models we map token sequences to the next token in the text.
-The loss is determined by the probability the model assigns to the correct next word (which is known since we know the text).
-For a sequence of L tokens, the Cross-Entropy (CE) loss is given by:
+- In order to **train** this kind of models we map fixed-size token sequences to the next token in the text.
+This procedure takes place iteratively, sliding over the tokens sequence and shifting -at each time step- the target token of interest by one position to the right.

+  At time step t, the loss is determined by the probability the model assigns to the correct next word (which is known since we know the text).
+This learning approach is often called **teacher forcing**.
+For a sequence of L training tokens, the Cross-Entropy (CE) loss is given by:

  <p align="center">
      <img src="https://github.com/vggls/language_models/assets/55101427/a7d67ad2-c63c-4199-b84f-0cd0eb471880.png" height="45" width="500" />
    </p>

-  &nbsp; &nbsp; &nbsp; &nbsp; In turn, the perplexity formula given in section A is adjusted accordingly.
+  Due to the recurrence in the calculation of hidden states, h_(t+1) depends on h_t, the output y_(t+1) can be computed as long as y_t can be computed.
+This phenomenon results in a **sequential/serial loss calculation** over the time steps.

+- For this kind of models, the **perplexity** formula, introduced in section A, can be adjusted accordingly as per above loss formula.

 - **Future improvements to include**:
     1. The choice of models hyperparameters values (see 'lstm_hyperparams.md' in 'learned models' folder) is currently based on case-by-case experimentation.
 This section will be enriched by implementing Bayesian optimization for hyperparameter tuning.